MohammedElattar/Pharmacy/README.md

 git clone https://github.com/MohammedElattar/Pharmacy.git
 ```

-- Go to your project directory
+- Go to `Pharmacy` directory and copy all files in it

+- paste it in  `example-app`

 -Now you need to open `.env` file and you will find that block of code